42-Year-Old Designated Hitter – Cleveland Indians

 Jason Giambi Contract Information:

-Signed a minor league deal with a spring training invite with the Indians in February of 2013.
+Signed a minor league contract with the Indians in October of 2013, which includes an invite to spring training.

 To instantly reveal our fantasy analysis of every player – including Jason Giambi – simply subscribe now.